Samiya2002/CNS_Lab/README.md

 ## Programs:

 1. **AES.java**
-   - Implementation of the AES (Advanced Encryption Standard) algorithm.
+   - Implementation of the Advanced Encryption Standard (AES) algorithm.

 2. **Blowfish.java**
-   - Implementation of the Blowfish encryption algorithm.
+   - Implementation of the Blowfish algorithm.

 3. **CaesarCipher.java**
-   - Implementation of the Caesar Cipher encryption algorithm.
+   - Implementation of the Caesar Cipher algorithm.

 4. **DES.java**
-   - Implementation of the DES (Data Encryption Standard) algorithm.
+   - Implementation of the Data Encryption Standard (DES) algorithm.

+5. **DESTwoThree.java**
+   - Another implementation of the DES algorithm.

-5. **DiffieHellman.java**
+6. **DiffieHellman.java**
    - Implementation of the Diffie-Hellman key exchange algorithm.

-6. **DigitalSignature.java**
+7. **DigitalSignature.java**
-   - Implementation of digital signature generation and verification.
+   - Implementation of digital signatures for data integrity and authentication.

-7. **MD5Example.java**
+8. **MD5Example.java**
-   - Example of using the MD5 (Message Digest 5) hash function.
+   - Implementation demonstrating the use of the MD5 hashing algorithm.

-8. **RC4.java**
+9. **RC4.java**
-   - Implementation of the RC4 encryption algorithm.
+   - Implementation of the RC4 stream cipher algorithm.

-9. **README.md**
+10. **README.md**
-   - This file.
-Provides an overview of the repository and its contents.
+    - This readme file providing an overview of the repository.

-10. **RSA.java**
+11. **RSA.java**
-    - Implementation of the RSA (Rivest-Shamir-Adleman) algorithm.
+    - Implementation of the RSA algorithm for public-key cryptography.

-11. **SHA1Example.java**
+12. **SHA1Example.java**
-    - Example of using the SHA-1 (Secure Hash Algorithm 1) hash function.
+    - Implementation demonstrating the use of the SHA-1 hashing algorithm.

-12. **SubstitutionCipher.java**
+13. **SubstitutionCipher.java**
-    - Implementation of the Substitution Cipher encryption algorithm.
+    - Implementation of a Substitution Cipher.

 ## Usage: